nextflow-io/nf-prov/README.md

 }
 ```

 Finally, run your Nextflow pipeline.
 You do not need to modify your pipeline script in order to use the `nf-prov` plugin.
-The plugin will automatically generate a JSON file with provenance information.
+The plugin will automatically produce the specified provenance reports at the end of the workflow run.

 ## Configuration